NicholasDJM/Helldivers-2-Stratagem-Macros/md/part3.md

 ## Usage

 ### Using with AutoHotkey
 This AHK script allows you to call your favourite stratagem.
-In this case, mine is the Recoilless Rifle, and the Patriot Exosuit.
 You can modify it as you see fit.
-This particular script will call in the Recoilless rifle on mouse 4, and the Patriot Exosuit on mouse 5.
+This particular script will call in the Recoilless Rifle on mouse 4, the Patriot Exosuit on mouse 5, and the Hellbomb on the H key.
 ```ahk